sorneshvaran/AI-Minesweeper/README.md

 ## Features

 - Full graphical user interface
-- Three difficulty levels
 - Left-click to reveal cells
 - Right-click to place/remove flags
 - Flood-fill revealing of empty cells
 - Color-coded numbers
-- Win/lose detection
+- Win/lose detection with emoji feedback
+- Reset game functionality

 ## Controls

 - **Left Click**: Reveal a cell
-- **Right Click**: Place/remove a flag
+- **Right Click**: Place/remove a flag 🚩
 - **Reset Button**: Start a new game

-## Difficulty Settings
+## Game Configuration

-The game comes with three preset difficulty levels:

-- **Easy**: 9x9 grid with 10 mines
-- **Medium**: 16x16 grid with 40 mines

-To change the difficulty, modify the following constants in `minesweeper.py`:
+The game runs on a 9x9 grid with 10 mines.
+To modify these settings, you can adjust the following constants in `minesweeper.py`:

 ```python
 GAME_WIDTH = 9    # Width of the grid